Asas '50: On the Malay language

-One contribution made by Asas '50 was the introduction of the Roman script to Malay.
-The Jawi writing was initially the modus operandi.
-However, since the 3rd Malay Language Congress (Kongres Bahasa ke-3) in 1956, under the initiation of Asas '50, Maritime Southeast Asia saw a reformation and revolution in the Malay language arena.
-As a result, Roman spelling was integrated into Malay and remains today.
+the movement that championed the use and development of the Malay languageThe association initiated the 3rd Malay Language Congress (Kongres Bahasa ke-3) in 1956, which saw the introduction of the Roman script to Malay.
+Jawi writing was initially the modus operandi.
 This change simplifies language learning, as Roman spelling is also used in the English language.
 Research and study of materials and sources from the West were thus made more accessible to Malaysians.
 Roman spelling has since eclipsed the use of Jawi in daily matters and in education.
-Only Brunei still practices the use of Jawi.